redisson/redisson/docs/api-models.md

 });

 ```

+!!! note
-Avoid to use blocking methods in future listeners.
+    Avoid using blocking methods in RFuture listeners.
 Listeners executed by netty-threads and delays in listeners may cause errors in Redis or Valkey request/response processing.

-Use follow methods to execute blocking methods in listeners:
+Use the following methods to execute blocking methods in listeners:

 ```java
 future.whenCompleteAsync((res, exception) -> {